Unit tests

 missing-function-docstring

-Not all configurations of PyLint are guaranteed to work in Foundry.
-If a feature in src/.pylintrc does not get displayed in Checks, this indicates that the feature is not supported.
+Not all configurations of Pylint are guaranteed to work in Foundry.
+If a feature in src/.pylintrc is not displayed in checks, this indicates that the feature is not supported.

 Tests can be enabled by applying the com.palantir.transforms.lang.pytest-defaults Gradle plugin in your Python project’s build.gradle file.
-For transforms repositories, this lives in the Python subproject.
-For library repositories, this lives in the root folder.
-A transforms build.gradle will look something like this:
+For transforms repositories, this can be found in the Python subproject.
+For library repositories, this can be found in the root folder.

 Copied!